adriaan-vd-graaf/genome_integration/README.md

 ``` bash
 pip3 install pymc3
 ```
-Running a single p value calibration will take up to 30 minutes, but should only have to be performed at the end of an analysis, when all the genes are run.
+Running a single p value calibration will take up to 30 minutes, but only has to be performed once at the end of an analysis, when all the genes are run.